emqxarchive/emqx-docs-en/source/config.rst

     ## listener.ssl.external.peer_cert_as_username = cn

-The maximum length of the queue that suspends the connection:
+The maximum length of the queue of suspended connection:

 .. code-block:: properties